ArshRai17/cool-anemone/content/about.md

 *   enjoyed working with some of the smartest individuals in the information and technology sector

 I identify and understand the user and business needs, enjoy working with designers and developers, and value the importance of communicating clearly and consistently using meaningful language.
-Whether you need to update your existing communication materials or yneed someone to research, design, and write new content—I can help.
+Whether you need to update your existing communication materials or need someone to research, design, and write new content—I can help.

 > Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.
 Charles Mingus